 Aidence has received a € 714,000 grant from Kansen voor West (“Opportunities for West”), a Dutch programme part of the European Regional Development Fund.
 The funding will support the development of an AI solution for treatment response assessment in lung cancer.
-We will build this solution in partnership with Erasmus University Medical Center (Erasmus MC) and The Netherlands Cancer Institute (Het Nederlands Kanker Instituut, NKI).
+We will build this solution in partnership with Erasmus University Medical Center (Erasmus MC) and The Netherlands Cancer Institute (NKI).

-Our lung nodule assistant, Veye Chest, is currently used in routine practice and lung cancer screening across Europe.
-Veye Chest detects, measures, classifies and tracks the growth of pulmonary nodules on chest CT scans.
+Our lung nodule assistant, Veye Lung Nodules, is currently used in routine practice and lung cancer screening across Europe.
+Veye Nodules detects, measures, classifies and tracks the growth of pulmonary nodules on chest CT scans.

 With this grant, we will extend the Veye product suite with an AI application for detecting and measuring larger masses on chest CTs.
 The new tool will automatically find and track the growth of lung tumours and indicate possible lymph-node metastases.
 Its results will provide insight into the effect of lung cancer treatments.